mmkamani7/Skeletonization/README.md

 # Skeletonization Using Fuzzy Logic
 ### Mohammad Mahdi Kamani, Farshid Farhat, Stephen Wistar, James Z. Wang
 In this repository you can see the code for skeletonization of binary images using our novel fuzzy inference system.
-Check out the demo notebook [here](https://github.com/mmkamani7/Skeletonization/blob/master/Skeletonization.ipynb)
+Check out the demo notebook [here](https://github.com/mmkamani7/Skeletonization/blob/master/Skeletonization.ipynb).
+Please cite our papers listed below, if you use our code.

 <img src="img/skeletonization.png" height=600px align="middle">